 - You must have root access to your system or have sudo privileges (more information about sudo) to continue the installation.

-- You need to install Apache, MySQL, PHP (LAMP stack) first.
-Provided guidance includes free SSL certificate for handling secure HTTPS connections.
+- You need to install Apache, MySQL, and PHP (LAMP stack) first.
+Provided guidance includes a free SSL certificate for handling secure HTTPS connections.

-As soon as you’ve installed the LAMP stack, we can move forward to the WordPress installation itself.
+Once you’ve installed the LAMP stack, we can move forward to the WordPress installation.

 - Create WordPress role – defines permissions to access the database

 - Create WordPress user

 - Test user connection to the database

 Now, you can create a WordPress database: